photo-cli/photo-cli/CONTRIBUTING.md

 After completing development on release branch, first we push a preview version with this git tag. `v[0-9]+.[0-9]+.[0-9]+-preview[0-9]`

-This preview version is for contributors and early adapters (who install and love to use preview versions) to test.
+This preview version is for contributors and early adopters (who install and love to use preview versions) to test.

 ### 5. Publishing Stable Version